wp-plugins/zoho-salesiq/readme.txt

 = What is SalesIQ and how does it increase your sales conversions? =

-SalesIQ is a live chat software to convert your store visitors into customers.
-A platform trusted by 1000+ online stores.
-Analyze how visitors are interacting with your store in real-time.
-Automatically initiate chat at strategic points of your store to share relevant content.
+SalesIQ is a live chat software with visitor tracking to convert your store visitors into customers.
+A platform trusted by 70000+ users.
+See and have live conversations with your website visitors.
+Increase sales conversions by accessing an insightful list of visitors, prioritized on their lead score.
 Engage effectively and close more deals faster.

 = How SalesIQ can help you to close more deals faster? =